adh30/HDRUK_2024/README.md

 # HDRUK_2024
-Material for HDRUK interns 2024 including some Stata code.
+Material for HDRUK interns 2024 including some simple examples in Stata code.